 Several official EU documents have already given us a flavor of the Commission's intentions.
-The first is the EU Strategic Agenda, written and adopted by the European Council in June 2024.
-Although this agenda is very general and does not constitute not a work program, it reflects some fundamental choices.
-In this document, EU leaders announced for instance that EU priorities will remain supporting Ukraine and achieving the green and digital transition.
+The first is the EU Strategic Agenda, written and adopted by the European Council.
+Although this agenda is vague and general and not a work program, it reflects some fundamental choices.
+In this document, EU leaders announced that EU priorities will remain supporting Ukraine and achieving the green and digital transition.

 However, the most relevant document to define lobbying priorities is the political guidelines of the President of the Commission.
-They were published early July 2024 and contain a more detailed plan of the Commission's intentions for the coming 5 years.
+They were published in early July and contain a more detailed plan of the Commission's intentions for the coming 5 years.
 The most relevant policies for our industry are the following guidelines:

-- Focus on implementation of EU policies, including EBPD, CSDDD, and Taxonomy Regulation). - Strengthening the enforcement of the Digital Services Act, including "tackling challenges with e-commerce platforms". - Exploit the data potential, including building a European Data Union Strategy to help companies make use of data.
+- Focus on implementation of EU policies, including EBPD, CSDDD, and Taxonomy Regulation) - Strengthening the enforcement of the Digital Services Act, including "tackling challenges with e-commerce platforms" - Exploit the data potential, including building a European Data Union Strategy to help companies make use of data